Due: March 22

-In this assignment, you will implement the logistic regression and get a good understanding of the key components of logistic regression (many other machine learning algorithms as well):
+In this assignment, you will implement logistic regression and get a good understanding of the key components of logistic regression (many other machine learning algorithms as well):

 You will also apply your implemented logistic regression model to a small dataset and predict whether a student will be admitted to a university.
-This small dataset will allow you to visualize the data and debug more easily.
-You will find this documentation very helpful, though it is about how to implement logistic regression in Octave.
+This dataset will allow you to visualize the data and debug more easily.
+You may find this documentation very helpful, though it is about how to implement logistic regression in Octave.